 Y'all Are Eatin' Collard Greens Up In Here; Or, Vegetables Are Better With Bacon

-Collard Greens are an ancient food first cultivated in Greece at least two thousand years ago.
-It is a mildly bitter, leafy plant widely recognized as an accompaniment to meals served in Africa, Brazil and the Southern US.
+Collard greens are an ancient food first cultivated in Greece at least two thousand years ago.
+It is a mildly bitter, leafy plant widely recognized as an accompaniment to meals served in Africa, Brazil, and the southern US.
 Collard greens have endured the test of time in many nations because they're delicious.
-Your Recipe Hub is well versed in the down-home, howdy ya'all version of collard greens and prepared some for you today.
+Your Recipe Hub is well versed in the down-home, howdy y'all version of collard greens and prepared some for you today.

 People in southern states and soul food aficionados will read this recipe for two reasons.
 First, they can't imagine I would have the nerve to make meemaw's signature dish and will be eager to fix my wagon and hush my mouth.
 Second, they love collards and enjoy reading about them (between meals served with collards).
 I can never hold a candle to your grandmother, clearly, but it's OK if I do this because my parents are southern.
 Plus, your Wonkette comrade, elviouslyqueer, has been lighting up Twitter with stories about collard greens.
 [At least he was when this post was first published, in a different year! - Ed.]
 You made me hungry, sir.
 I regret nothing.

 Collards are typically prepared with meats like ham hocks, smoked turkey necks, and/or bacon.
 Enterprising vegans can re-imagine the ingredient list with tamari, smoke flavoring, and vegetable broth (serve with pinto beans!).
 It is virtually impossible to screw up collards.
 Slow cooking will give everyone enough time to correct flavors.
 I used Porto in my recipe, and elviouslyqueer uses bourbon (or all of the above).
 No one is wrong.
 The only thing that matters is what you like.